rebus-ink/ink-API/activityDoc.md

 * 404: 'No reader with id {id}'
 * 403: 'Access to reader {id} disallowed'
 * 400: 'action {action type} not recognized' - action type should be one of 'Create', 'Add', 'Remove', 'Delete', 'Update', 'Read'
 * 400: 'cannot {verb} {type}' e.g. 'cannot delete Document'.
-Object types can be 'reader:Publication', 'Document', 'Note', 'reader:Stack'.
+Object types can be 'reader:Publication', 'Document', 'Note', 'reader:Tag'.
 But not all action - object combinations are supported.
 For example, Update reader:Publication is not supported.

 ## Publications